The low-rank hypothesis of complex systems

 for all $\mu\in\{1,...,n\}$, where $\mathcal{D} = -MD M^{+}$ is a reduced $n\times n$ recovery rate matrix with $D = \diag(d_1,...,d_N)$, and $\mathcal{W} = \gamma MWM^+$ is a reduced $n\times n$ weight matrix.

 Let us inspect the last term in Eq.~\eqref{eq:reduced_qmf_sis} more carefully.
-For the sake of clarity, consider that $M^+ = M^\top$, i.e., $M$ has orthogonal rows.
+For simplicity, consider that $M^+ = M^\top$, i.e., $M$ has orthogonal rows.
 Then, $M_{\mu i}$ quantifies the influence of vertex $i$ on the $\mu$-th observable, $M_{i\nu}^\top X_{\nu}$ is the influence of the $\nu$-th observable weighted by its dependence over vertex $i$, and $W_{ij}M_{j\kappa}^\top X_{\kappa}$ is the influence of the $\kappa$-th observable weighted by its dependence over vertex $j$ that connects to vertex $i$.
-Altogether, these factors thus form a third-order interaction between the observables $X_{\mu}$, $X_{\nu}$, and $X_{\kappa}$, an observation that becomes even more explicit by rearranging Eq.~\eqref{eq:reduced_qmf_sis} as
+Altogether, these factors form a third-order interaction between the observables $X_{\mu}$, $X_{\nu}$, and $X_{\kappa}$, an observation that becomes more explicit by rearranging Eq.~\eqref{eq:reduced_qmf_sis} as

 where the third-order interactions are encoded in a third-order tensor $\mathcal{T}$ with elements

 for all $\mu,\nu,\kappa \in\{1,...,n\}$.
 Hence, the resulting structure of the reduced system is a hypergraph $\mathcal{H}$ with $n$ vertices (Fig.~\ref{fig:low_dimension_hypothesis}c-d; see \prettyref{SIsubsec:emergence}), which is generally directed~\cite{Gallo1993}, weighted, signed, and formed from $\mathcal{D}$, $\mathcal{W}$, and $\mathcal{T}$.